 We intend to commercialize LUM-201 for PGHD in markets for which marketing exclusivity or patent protection can be obtained, provided we receive regulatory marketing authorization (an "MA") and anticipated product sales are sufficiently robust to justify the expenses required.
 The initial markets for LUM-201 are expected to include the United States and the European Union, which both offer marketing exclusivity for approved products in orphan diseases.
 We have received ODD in both territories, which is one necessary component of receiving such exclusivity if approved.
-We may also target additional markets including China, Japan and Korea.
-We intend to seek ODD in additional countries at the appropriate time.
-Some territories, such as China, do not offer ODD exclusivity.
-In order to protect against generic product market intrusion in these markets we will seek patent protection through our existing PEM patent and possible future patent applications.
+We may also target additional markets including China and Japan.
+We intend to seek ODD in Japan at the appropriate time.
+Other territories, such as China, do not offer ODD exclusivity periods.
+In order to protect against generic product market intrusion in these markets we will seek patent protection for the use of LUM-201 in PGHD.